 The U.S. has not passed legislation to expressly address GHGs; however, in recent years the EPA moved ahead with its efforts to regulate GHG emissions from certain sources by rule.
 Beyond requiring measurement and reporting of GHGs as discussed above, the EPA issued an "Endangerment Finding" under section 202(a) of the Clean Air Act, concluding greenhouse gas pollution threatens the public health and welfare of current and future generations.
 The EPA has adopted regulations that would require permits for and reductions in greenhouse gas emissions for certain facilities.
 States in which we operate may also require permits and reductions in GHG emissions.
 Additionally, the EPA published a set of final rules in 2016 that require reductions in VOC and methane generation from new sources.
-Although 2020 rule changes reduced these requirements, changes are anticipated in response to Executive Orders issued by the Biden administration.
-Additional regulations may still be forthcoming.
-Similarly, the Bureau of Land Management ("BLM") has proposed to suspend and revise a 2016 rule relating to methane venting, flaring, and leaks from oil and gas production on public lands that was being challenged by multiple western states and energy companies.
+Although 2020 rule changes reduced these requirements, the EPA has and is expected to issue additional proposed regulations in response to Executive Orders issued by the Biden administration.
+Other additional regulations may still be forthcoming.
+Similarly, the Bureau of Land Management ("BLM") has proposed to suspend and revise a 2016 rule relating to methane venting, flaring, and leaks from oil and natural gas production on public lands that was being challenged by multiple western states and energy companies.
 In September 2018, the BLM published a final rule revising or rescinding certain provisions of the 2016 rule.
 The 2018 rule was challenged in federal court, and was vacated in 2020, but the court stayed its vacatur of the 2018 rule to allow for challenges to the 2016 rule to proceed.
 BLM did not defend the 2016 rule, and it was vacated.
 This decision may be further appealed, leaving the final outcome uncertain.
 Since all of our oil and natural gas production is in the United States, laws or regulations that have been or may be adopted to restrict or reduce emissions of greenhouse gases could require us to incur substantial increased operating costs, and could have an adverse effect on demand for the oil and natural gas we produce.
 In addition, efforts have been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change issues.
 Most recently in 2015, the United States participated in the United Nations Conference on Climate Change, which led to the creation of the Paris Agreement.
 The Paris Agreement requires ratifying countries to review and "represent a progression" in the ambitions of their nationally determined contributions, which set GHG emission reduction goals, every five years.
-The United States signed the Paris Agreement on April 22, 2016; although the Trump administration provided notice of its intent to withdraw from the Paris Agreement, the Biden administration is reinstating the United States' participation.
+The United States signed the Paris Agreement on April 22, 2016; although the Trump administration provided notice of its intent to withdraw from the Paris Agreement, the Biden administration has reinstated the United States' participation.
+Further, the US has made additional commitments with respect to GHG emissions through the United Nations Climate Change Conference, including with respect to reducing methane emissions.
 It is difficult to predict the timing and certainty of any future government action and the effect on our operations.
 Future legislation or regulations adopted to address climate change could also make our products more or less desirable than competing sources of energy.
 However, we expect that the impacts to our operations will not be materially different from other similarly situated companies involved in oil and natural gas exploration and production activities.